pangeacyber/pangea-mcp-server/README.md

 - Node.js v22.15.0 or greater.
-- A Pangea API token with access to all of AI Guard, Domain Intel, Embargo, IP Intel, Redact, Secure Audit Log, and URL Intel.
+- A Pangea API token with access to all of AI Guard, Domain Intel, Embargo, IP Intel, Redact, Secure Audit Log, URL Intel, and Vault.
 This token needs to be stored in Pangea Vault.
 See [Service Tokens][] for documentation on how to create and manage Pangea API tokens.
 - A Pangea API token with access to Vault.
 This will be used to fetch the above token at runtime.